windows-2048/The-Fastest-Mouse-Clicker-for-Windows/README.md

 # The Fastest Mouse Clicker for Windows

-> Updated Jul 20 2022.
+> Updated Jul 22 2022.
+Teaser developer's screenshot for The Fastest Mouse Clicker v3.0.0.0 (cross-platform Qt edition) added.
 [Mouse Polling Rate](https://windows-2048.github.io/The-Fastest-Mouse-Clicker-for-Windows/index.html#Mouse_Polling_Rate) has been discussed.
 Anniversary 100 stars at [GitHub](https://github.com/windows-2048/The-Fastest-Mouse-Clicker-for-Windows)!
 Instead of [WTL](https://sourceforge.net/projects/wtl/), the project migrates to [Qt](https://www.qt.io/) with full code rewrite and getting cross-platform (Windows/Linux/MacOS).
 [Screenshot](https://github.com/windows-2048/The-Fastest-Mouse-Clicker-for-Windows) with "secret" features added.
 Disambiguation note has been updated by the video at official site.

 ## See [Official Site 1](https://windows-2048.github.io/The-Fastest-Mouse-Clicker-for-Windows/) or brand new [Official Site 2](https://www.open-source.tech/The-Fastest-Mouse-Clicker-for-Windows/) for the hot news, screenshots and downloads